-From the adoption of Financial Reporting Standard No. 16, Leases agreement, the Company and its Subsidiary recognized transactions under finance leases and operating leases over the lease term as the right-to-use asset of 46.97 million baht and recognized the payment under the lease agreement as a lease liability of 92.80 million baht.
-The lease consisted of the computer equipment lease agreement under the financial lease agreement, office building and car rental for operational use etc.
+From the adoption of Financial Reporting Standard No. 16, Leases agreement, the Company and its Subsidiary recognized transactions under finance leases and operating leases over the lease term as the right-to-use asset of 26.00 million baht and recognized the payment under the lease agreement as a lease liability of 68.46 million baht.
+The lease contracts were i.e. leases of office buildings and car rental for operational use etc.